TWITCHGAMER34/Uppgift_FL/README.md

 1. **Register Route**:
     - Open `server.js`.
     - Locate the `/register` route.
-    - Add logic to insert a new user into the database.
+    - Add the logic to insert a new user into the database.
     - **Exact Instructions**:
       ```javascript
       app.post('/register', async (req, res) => {